Hiekkanen/Moon/projects/index.md

 ---
 layout: project
-title: All Projects
+title: What we do
-excerpt: "A List of Projects"
+excerpt: "A List of Services"
 comments: false
 ---